mga-odoo/odoobooks/docs/about.rst

 He was the first international employee appointed to establish a branch of TinyERP in India (Ahmadabad, Gujarat).
-He has done everything from registering a legal company to setting up the physical office and recruitment at India.
+He has done everything from registering a legal company to set up the physical office and recruitment at India.
 He has interviewed more than eight thousand candidates in the last 12 years, and he has selected and trained more than three hundred employees for the Indian branch.
 Most professionals